dpouzada/Watson_for_MANA/README.md

 - 1500 sources
 - in 80 languages

-> This implies enormous amounts of articles to read through
+This implies enormous amounts of articles to read through.

 > Problem: It is (linearly) costly in time for human beings to read the articles